 Thank you for visiting!

 If you buy a motor from me, please be sure to read Usage Information at the bottom of this page regarding care and handling of your motor.
-If you have any question about what you read there, please contact me first before doing anything!
+If you have any questions about what you read there, please contact me first before doing anything!

 Because of the wide variety of uses for these motors, I have not compiled all the specification data into a matrix that allows easy comparison among all the motors.